DarknessRisesFromBelow/CSharp-implementation-of-server-updated-application/README.md

-# cpp-implementation-for-server-updated-application
+# c#-implementation-for-server-updated-application
- example of implementation of my "Server-Updated-App" project in cpp
+ example of implementation of my "Server-Updated-App" project in c#